 Final Thoughts: Choose Based on Your Needs

-So, which gas should you choose?
-It really depends on what you’re cutting and what matters most to you—cost, speed, or quality.
+Which gas should you pick, then?
+Depending on what you’re cutting and what is most important to you—quality, speed, or cost—it depends.

-If your product is final-stage and appearance or corrosion resistance is critical, go for nitrogen or argon.
+If your product is in the final stage and appearance or corrosion resistance is critical, go for nitrogen or argon.

 For fast, efficient cutting of carbon steel, oxygen is your best choice.